kevinvandenbreemen/sqlite-dao/README.md

 The DatabaseSchema class allows you to make schema changes to your database.
 Schemas are versioned, allowing you to run the same batch of setup instructions each time your program is run without needing to worry about potential conflicts.

+# A note about Foreign Keys
+Currently the library has foreign keys enabled by default for SQLite connections.
+There is no argument when creating DAOs for disabling this but if you wish you can update the SQLiteDAO class to configure details about the SQLiteConfig object that is generated whenever a new connection is opened.